 Pickpocketing, bag snatching and theft from hotels are the biggest problems you could experience while in Ho Chi Minh.
 However, these crimes are usually opportunistic.
 If you’re watchful, keep your belongings close, hide your money when you’re out and about, and stay alert and you should be fine.
 Also, be careful in taxis as they often refuse to use the meter and increase the prices when they see a foreigner.
 Always insist they use the meter and get out if they refuse.

-Much like staying safe anywhere in Vietnam, keeping a close on Ho Chi Minh’s traffic problem is notorious and probably the biggest safety risk you’ll experience.
+Much like staying safe anywhere in Vietnam, keeping a close on Ho Chi Minh’s notoroious traffic is the biggest safety tip to keep in mind.
 Crossing the road takes skill and practice.
 Your best chance of surviving it is to cross with locals, stay close, and do exactly what they do.

 #8 – Notre Dame Cathedral